Certificate of Children’s Creative Writing– New Course!

 And we’re not just talking about children’s fiction – there are so many avenues to write for children, including content for websites, educational materials, games and more.

-The Certificate of Children’s Creative Writing is an online program that draws on writing craft and child psychology to teach aspiring writers to produce strong, authentic stories that engage young readers.
+The Certificate of Writing for Children is an online program that draws on writing craft and child psychology to teach aspiring writers to produce strong, authentic stories that engage young readers.

 It’s an ideal online writing course for anyone who wants to develop their writing skills for a young audience.